holochain/docs-pages/src/install-advanced.md

 ## Uninstalling

 You usually don't need to uninstall anything, because `nix-shell` leaves your familiar user environment alone and makes all of its own changes disappear once you exit the shell.
 But it does keep binaries and other packages on your device.
+On macOS it adds users and a user group too.
 If you want to free up some space, run these commands:

 ```bash
 rm -rf ~/.holonix